Matthew Bucksbaum: Philanthropy

 Bucksbaum sat on the board of trustees of the Aspen Music Festival and School, the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
 He was a president of the Temple B'nai Jeshurun and the Polk County Mental Health Association, and a director of the Iowa Natural Heritage Foundation, all in Des Moines, Iowa.
 He donated $42 million to the University of Chicago for the creation of the Bucksbaum Institute for Clinical Excellence.

 Personal life

 Bucksbaum was married to Carolyn "Kay" (Swartz) Bucksbaum, who was also Jewish.
 They resided in Chicago, and had two children.
-Their son, John Bucksbaum, served as CEO of General Growth Properties from 1999 to 2008, and as its chairman from 2007 to 2010.
+Their son, John Bucksbaum, was CEO of General Growth Properties from 1999 to 2008, and chairman from 2007 to 2010.
 Their daughter Ann Louise Bucksbaum is married to journalist Thomas Friedman.
 As of March 2011, he was worth an estimated US$1.2 billion.

 Death

 Bucksbaum died in Chicago of complications from Alzheimer's disease on November 24, 2013.